nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

 ### Example with different build configurations

 An example may have different build configuration(usually for test), see [prj.conf](../sdk/example_development.md#prjconf).
-It is easy for developer to add different configurations in `example.yml`to make it be visiable to `list_project` and `build` extension.
+It is easy for a developer to add different configurations in `example.yml`to make it visable to `list_project` and `build` extension.
 Here is an example:

 ```yaml